teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 All that said, after years of using Evernote, I'm feeling more and more ready to jump to a new note-taking app.
 Based on what I've read about the company, I have a nervous feeling that they might be about to disappear, and I'm increasingly frustrated by the lack of text formatting tools (e.g. no heading options).
 I just haven't found a compelling alternative yet.

+### Pros
-**Pros:** Tried and true.
+Tried and true.
 Simple UI.
 Web clipper works perfectly.
 Web, mobile, and OSX apps are all great.
 Never had any reliability issue over the years.
 Good record on privacy.

+### Cons
-**Cons:** Lack of text formatting tools.
+Lack of text formatting tools.
 Lack of functional tables.
 Blocked from creating nested notebooks/folders.

 <br>